scipy-conference/scipy_proceedings/papers/michael_beyeler/michael_beyeler.rst

 Two of the most frequenct causes of blindness in the developed world are retinitis pigmentosa (RP) and age-related macular degeneration (AMD) :cite:`Bunker1984,EyeDiseases2004`.
-Both diseases are identified by a progressive degeneration of photoreceptors in the retina, resulting in severe visual impairment.
+Both of these diseases are hereditary, and can be identified by a progressive degeneration of photoreceptors in the retina, resulting in severe visual impairment.
 In severe end-stage RP, approximately 95% of photoreceptors, 20% of bipolar cells, and 70% of ganglion cells degenerate :cite:`Santos1997`.
-A significant fraction of the inner retinal neurons are spared, but the absence of photoreceptors prevents useful vision.
+A significant fraction of bipolar and ganglion cells are spared, but the absence of photoreceptors prevents useful vision.

 Although decimated in number, the surviving retinal ganglion